Dragjon/Nectar/README.md

 </div>

 ## Overview
 My first successful attempt at using neural networks to create a relatively strong chess engine that can beat me!
+You can track my progress [here](https://sprt.free.nf)
 ## Playing
 ### Locally
 You can download the precompiled executables for windows [here](https://github.com/Dragjon/Nectar/releases).
 Note that the compiled version does not come with a GUI.
 You have to connect it with a chess GUI such as Arena, Banksia or Cutechess.
 Make sure to set working directory to the directory of the engine executable as the engine reads off its weights from there.